 Yes.
-There are several well-known products that are very efficient:
+There are several well-known products found at Amazon, that are very efficient:

 · Apple cider vinegar (ACV) – raises the acidity level of your vagina, causing pathogenic bacteria to die out and restoring a balanced pH level; (an example: Organic, Apple Cider Vinegar with Mother)